waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Olivine Lighthouse Puzzle - Agent Hypotheses (Turn 29277)
 My systematic exploration is failing.
 Escalated to `puzzle_solver` agent.
 - **Hypothesis 1 (DISPROVEN):** NPCs are trainers to be defeated.
 (I have already defeated both Sailor Huey and the Gentleman).
-- **Hypothesis 2 (TESTING):** The inactive warps on 2F are landing spots for a pit on 3F.
-(The 'dead-end' room on 3F may contain a hidden pitfall.
-This is the most likely solution).
+- **Hypothesis 2 (DISPROVEN - WEST):** The inactive warps on 2F are landing spots for a pit on 3F.
+Test: Systematically walked over every tile on the accessible western side of 3F.
+Result: No pit found.
+The eastern side remains inaccessible from this floor.
 - **Hypothesis 3 (PENDING):** A trigger on 1F moves the NPCs.
 (Fallback plan if Hypothesis 2 fails).